svilupp/PromptingTools.jl/docs/src/prompts/agents.md

-## Code-Fixing Templates

-The following files are auto-generated from the `templates` folder.
+The following file is auto-generated from the `templates` folder.
 For any changes, please modify the source files in the `templates` folder.

 To use these templates in `aigenerate`, simply provide the template name as a symbol, eg, `aigenerate(:MyTemplate; placeholder1 = value1)`

+## Code-Fixing Templates

 ### Template: CodeFixerRCI